isaacnmm/pestpolicy-hugo2XX/content/posts/bio-clean-drain-septic-bacteria-2-review/index.md

 ##  **Bio-Clean safe for pipes**?

 I would say that Bio-clean, as they are just natural bacteria and enzymes, wont generate dangerous gases in their action.
 Bio-clean digests organic materials without heating or generation poisonous fumes.
-The [drain cleaner](https://pestpolicy.com/is-drain-cleaner-an-acid-or-base/) wont harm your pipes as it has not contained caustic, acidic, or alkaline formula.
+The [drain cleaner](https://pestpolicy.com/is-drain-cleaner-an-acid-or-base/)wont harm your pipes as it has not contained caustic, acidic, or alkaline formula.

 Further, it wont eat away any live tissue as hence its safe for yourself, your kids, or pets in addition to being eco-friendly.